Robert Ferguson Primary School, East Dale Street, Denton Holme, Carlisle, CA2 5LA 01228 535091 Headteacher Mr Graham Frost BEd (Hons) NPQH MA

 Physical Education & Sports Premium Funding

-Carlisle United Community Sports Trust Coaches are continuing to run an after school club which focuses on the fundamentals of movement with a focus on invasion games and football.
-This is now into its third year and is already proving to have a positive effect on PE in lower Key Stage 2, particularly with principles of attacking and defending in invasion games as well as collaboration and teamwork.
+Carlisle United Community Sports Trust Coaches are continuing to run after school clubs in football, dance and gymnastics for key stage 1 which focus on the fundamentals of movement with specific links to those sports.
+This is proving to have a positive effect in PE throughout Key Stage 2, with more children showing increased physical literacy and competency across a range of sports.

 P.E. equipment and resources are regularly updated and improved.
 We have recently purchased a variety of playground resources to help focus children during playtimes; promote healthy activities and aid physical and mental wellbeing.

-Children in Reception, and Years 3, 4 & 5 will attend swimming lessons throughout the year to ensure all of our children leave school being able to swim a minimum of 25 meters and be safe around water.
-Our year 6 children have an intensive week of swimming in the summer term to allow them to be assessed against the National Curriculum expectations.
+Children in Reception, and years 3, 4, 5 & 6 will each attend a 2 week block of swimming lessons to ensure all of our children leave school being able to swim a minimum of 25 meters and be safe in and around water.
+Our year 6 children are assessed against the National Curriculum expectations.

-Year 5 attended Hawes End outdoor center in September.
-This enabled the children to experience new activities and work collaboratively to challenge themselves physically and mentally.
+Year 5 attend Hawes End outdoor center in September.
+This enables the children to experience outdoor and adventurous activities and work collaboratively to challenge themselves physically and mentally.

 Additional Sporting Activities

-We previously took part in the Active Cumbria initiative which involved children taking part in a 100 mile challenge.
+We have previously taken part in the Active Cumbria initiative which involved children taking part in a 100 mile challenge.
 This encouraged the children to remain fit and healthy by running, walking or cycling 100 miles over a period of time.
-This proved to be hugely successful and has inspired children and staff to become more active and competitive.

 Our new daily mile track has enabled us to run similar initiatives in school.
 We encourage all classes where possible to get outside and use the track as it has proven to aid concentration in lessons as well as improve physical fitness.